-Is H. pylori infection associated with diarrhea in a cohort of 3- to 8-year-old Colombian children?
+Is Helicobacter pylori infection associated with diarrhea in a cohort of 3- to 8-year-old colombian children?